giuliopanda/op-bulk-image-resizer/README.txt

 - Through graphics it allows you to monitor the status of the images on the server
 - Ability to use specific hooks to customize optimization options.

- The GitHub repo can be found at [https://github.com/WebDevStudios/custom-post-type-ui](https://github.com/WebDevStudios/custom-post-type-ui).
+ The GitHub repo can be found at [https://github.com/giuliopanda/op-bulk-image-resizer](https://github.com/giuliopanda/op-bulk-image-resizer).
 Please use the Support tab for potential bugs, issues, or enhancement ideas.

 == Installation ==

-After installing the plugin, **go to Tools** > **optica press bulk image resize** to set up the plugin.
+After installing the plugin, **go to Tools** > **Bulk image resize** to set up the plugin.
 You can resize single images or groups from media library (mode list).

 == Frequently Asked Questions ==